Small business email marketing is a great way to reach and build relationships with their customers and leads.

 And also, effectively communicate with your customers and leads on a more consistent basis.

-Here are just a few examples of when you might use an email drip campaign:
+But before you go and check it out, here are just a few examples of when you might use an email drip campaign:

 - Welcome Email